lessandro-ugulino/whoami/README.md

 - Automation of AWS resources such as TGW, VPC, Subnets, route table, security group, EC2 via Terraform, and AWS CloudFormation;
 - Work with strategic customers as an advisory architect and developer on engineering solutions of significant scale/volume/complexity on AWS.
 - Develop tools to deploy, manage, monitor, and troubleshoot cloud-based systems on or off-premises
-- Mentor and develop junior team members on Cloud Technologies.
-- Develop, maintain, and provide technical expertise in order to transfer knowledge, information to clients and service providers.

   #### Main Project